sobia20/activity-heatmap/README.md

 Each activity returned relates a target (target_chembl_id) to an active molecule (molecule_chembl_id) through a pChEMBL value.
 Higher, pChEMBL values indicate more active molecules.

-The aim of the visualisation is to show activity count, maximum pchembl value and average pchembl value per target-molecule pair.
+The aim of the visualisation is to show activity count, maximum pChEMBL value and average pChEMBL value per target-molecule pair.

 The x-axis is the target_chembl_id and the y-axis is the molecule_chembl_id.
-On the click of each button, the connector list changes between activity count, maximum pchembl value and average pchembl value.
+On the click of each button, the connector list changes between activity count, maximum pChEMBL value and average pChEMBL value.

-### Given Lists
+### Provided Lists

 List of targets:
 CHEMBL325